-- " the benefits of early referral to specialist palliative care for non-malignant life-limiting illnesses, - " the off-label use of medicines, - " systems to monitor and record improvements or changes in quality of life, avoidance of clinically non-beneficial treatments and ICU presentations, life expectancy and experiences of the person and their carers working within different models of care and at different points in the illness trajectory, - " dementia and palliative care research, - " palliative care for people with multimorbidity and frailty, - " palliative care for people living with a disability, - " palliative care for Aboriginal and Torres Strait Islander people, and; - " palliative care for Culturally and Linguistically Diverse (CALD) people.
+- " the benefits of early referral to specialist palliative care for non-malignant life-limiting illnesses. - " the benefits of early, multi-disciplinary palliative care, particularly in primary care, - " the off-label use of medicines, - " systems to monitor and record improvements or changes in quality of life, avoidance of clinically non-beneficial treatments and ICU presentations, life expectancy and experiences of the person and their carers working within different models of care and at different points in the illness trajectory, - " dementia and palliative care research. - " palliative care for people with multimorbidity and frailty, - " palliative care for people living with a disability, - " palliative care for Aboriginal and Torres Strait Islander people, and: - " palliative care for Culturally and Linguistically Diverse (CALD) people.